paulofmandown/mister-discord-rpc/readme.md

 MiSTer must be on the same network as the PC running Discord and mdrpc.
 The MiSTer must also be accessible via SSH.

-The core must support the recents feature of the MiSTer.
-The application relies on the `/tmp/CORENAME` file and the core's relevant recents file in `/media/fat/config/`.
+The core must either use mra's or support the recents feature of the MiSTer.
+The application relies on the active core's relevant recents file in `/media/fat/config/`.